-The movement in the Balance Sheet of £434.5m in year largely consists of reductions to net liabilities related to defined benefit pension schemes and increases to long term assets due to a combination of valuation movements and additions and enhancements to the asset base from capital expenditure in year.
+The movement in the Balance Sheet of £72.3m in year largely consists of reductions to net liabilities related to defined benefit pension schemes and increases to long term assets due to a combination of valuation movements and additions and enhancements to the asset base from capital expenditure in year.

 Any minor movement in the underlying IAS19 pension assumptions results in a large swing in the overall deficit position.
-For 2022/23 an increase in the net discount rate has reduced the value placed on the Fund's liabilities and contributed to an overall favourable impact.
+For 2023/24 an increase in the net discount rate from 4.75% (2022-23) to 4.80% (2023-24) has reduced the value placed on the Fund's liabilities and contributed to an overall favourable impact of £77,593k in reducing the net deficit on pension assets and liabilities recognised in the Balance Sheet.